The-OpenROAD-Project/OpenROAD/src/pad/README.md

 ### Placing Pads Automatically

 To place a set pads into the pad ring.
+If bumps have been placed and ports placed, the placer will attempt to align the pads with the bumps, while still preserving the order of the pads.

 Example usage: